Pushing the boundaries of data processing requires specialization

 The configuration of the business rules is done without any programming, enabling our customers’ process experts to take full responsibility of development without being dependent on IT resources, budgets or us as the solution provider.
 Moreover, the configurations do not complicate updates of the underlying software.

-Our technology of supporting several parallel working copies makes ultra-granular scenario-planning easier than ever before.
+Our digital twin technology that supports several parallel working copies makes ultra-granular scenario-planning easier than ever before.

 This is an essential part of Retail Sales & Operations Planning, where detailed analysis of impact on individual stores, warehouse sections, days etc. is an inescapable requirement when, for example, preparing for peak seasons.
 Large food retailers can save millions each year simply by managing the Christmas season more accurately.